devraven-io/devraven-recorder/README.md

 ## Features

 - Captures mouse interactions including click, hover, double-click.
-- Captures data inputs to input fields such as text fields, password, single and multi-select fiels and textarea fields.
+- Captures data inputs to input fields such as text fields, password, single and multi-select fields and textarea fields.
 - Captures interactions with checkboxes and radio boxes
 - Captures keystokes including Meta(Command), CTRL, ALT (Option) keys.
 - Detects page navigations such as full web page, SPA or hash change events and automatically waits for navigation to complete.